 Is there a fee for late pickup?

-Yes, the fee is $5 per 5min after 5:30 pm.
+Yes, the fee is $5 per 5min after 5 pm.
 The late fee will be added to your monthly invoice.
 It is important that you pick up your child on time and for the teachers to be able to leave for home on time.
-Many of our teachers have strict time commitments and children of their own.
+Our teachers have strict time commitments and children of their own.

 • Please label your child’s name on all his/her belongings, especially their coats and jackets.